alextgould/lazychart/devlog.md

 * no legend if only one category
 * provide dict to quickly remap labels e.g. 0/1 becomes "No"/"Yes"
 * sort by value doesn't work when no y axis variable, should sort by count in this case
-* consider removing ValueError(f"Column '{x}' contains values that cannot be parsed as datetimes.") and just letting values flow through as missings and/or removing missing values at this point, perhaps with a logger warning
-* increase default title font size
-* add a little bit of padding between x axis label and tick mark labels
-* show days with zero data in a x_period chart (e.g. days)
-* better way to show weeks in a x_period chart
-* legend title based on group_by variable by default (only on right legend?)

 #### To be added